null

 How to Care for Houseplants

 One of the most critical factors in houseplant heath is selecting the right plant for the right spot.
 The majority of houseplants prefer bright indirect light, with perhaps a couple hours of direct sunlight especially in the morning.
 Flowering plants and those with brightly colored leaves, often need 3-4 hours of direct sunlight daily.
 Ferns, and those plants with soft, delicate leaves, need protection from hot afternoon sun.
 Be sure to check the plant's tag when purchasing or chat with one of our greenhouse experts.
 We're always happy to recommend plants that will work well in your living space.
-Grow lights can also help to increase plant health and vigor without the need for direct sunlight.
+Grow lights can be very helpful to increase plant health and vigor without the need for direct sunlight.

 Shop Grow Lights